Advertisement

-Negotiating your wage with an employer, whether you are analyzing a beginning salary or asking for a raise can be a complicated and nerve-wracking affair.
+Negotiating your wage with an employer, whether you are analyzing a beginning salary or asking for a how to negotiate a salary raise, can be a complicated and nerve-wracking affair

 Negotiation is a dialogue aimed at reaching an agreement, so it is crucial to know what you want and what you are willing to give up before you begin.